 The Area Coordinator (AC) is a twelve month, live-in staff member in the Residence Life Office at Davidson College.
 As a member of the Division of Student Life, the AC will join a competent, committed team who cares deeply about students and actively works to promote a welcoming, socially just environment for all people.
 The AC serves as a front-line responder in campus emergency situations, is often required to work non-traditional hours, including evenings and weekends, and works closely with a diverse student population.

-Each AC maintains a collateral, an affinity group, and a focus in one of three areas within the department: First-Year Experience, Sophomore Experience, and Upperclass Experience.
+Each AC maintains collateral and a focus in one of three areas within the department: First-Year Experience, Sophomore Experience, and Upperclass Experience.
 The collateral each person is assigned may change from year to year depending on college or departmental goals and initiatives.
 New collaterals may be created based on the individual strengths and passions that each AC brings to the position.
 Each AC will also work to foster advising, mentorship, and support for students outside of the residential community.

 DUTIES AND RESPONSIBILITIES: